PTP Pink Awards

 The first awards, presented on November 7, 2024, presented Champions awards to actor Elliot Page, musicians Rufus Wainwright and Jeremy Dutcher, hockey player Marie-Philip Poulin and activist Latoya Nugent; Changemakers awards to 2-Spirited People of the 1st Nations, The 519's Among Friends program for LGBTQ refugees, PFLAG Canada, Skipping Stone and You Can Play; and a Legacy award to activist and philanthropist Salah Bachir.
 The ceremony was hosted by Priyanka, and featured musical performances by Wainwright, Dutcher and Katie Tupper.

+The 2025 awards were hosted by Emily Hampshire and Hollywood Jade, honoured organizations including the Paprika Festival, the Native Youth Sexual Health Network, the Canadian Foundation for AIDS Research, the Wabanaki Two-Spirit Alliance and Friends of Ruby, with presenters including Zaiba Baig, Devery Jacobs, Carole Pope, Douglas Elliott and Harper Steele, each representing one of the groups.
+A Legacy Award was also presented to Beverly Glenn-Copeland.

+The 2026 ceremony will be streamed on Crave's YouTube channel, one week after the ceremony.